-"The number of CLP4NET users surpassed 13 500, and more than 300 courses are now hosted in [CLP4NET]." were made publicly available through the INIS Repository.
+"The number of CLP4NET users surpassed 13 500, and more than 300 courses are now hosted in [CLP4NET]."

+"In response to customer requests for tailored packaging of nuclear information products and services, the Agency created 1810 personalized Library user profiles." were made publicly available through the INIS Repository.
 During the year, new automated technology was developed and digital harvesting of more than 15 000 records containing nuclear information was completed.